Stages of shock nursing NCLEX review for nursing students!

 The constriction in the venous system will lead to more blood return to the heart, and the constriction in the arterial system will increase blood pressure.
 All this together will lead to an increase in tissue perfusion and the cells will receive more oxygen.

-The presence of angiotensin II will also trigger the adrenal cortex to release ALDOSTERONE.
+The presence of angiotensin II will also trigger the release of ALDOSTERONE.

 What does aldosterone do?
 It makes the kidneys KEEP sodium and water.
 Why does this matter?
 It will increase blood volume!

 In addition, because the kidneys are keeping sodium, it will create the urine to contain a high amount of sodium, which leads it to have a high osmolality.

 The high osmolality signals to the posterior pituitary gland that the body is trying to keep water for some reason, so it releases ADH (antidiuretic hormone).
 What does ADH do?
 It prevents water from leaving the kidneys.
 Hence, further increases BLOOD VOLUME.

 By increasing blood volume, the cardiac output by the heart will be increased along with tissue perfusion.